aporeto-inc/gaia/doc/documentation.md

 #### `sourceInterface (string)`

-SrcInterface is the source interface of the packet.
+SourceInterface is the source interface of the packet.

 #### `sourcePort (integer)`

-SrcPort is the source Port.
+SourcePort is the source TCP or UDP Port of the packet.

 | Characteristics | Value   |
 | -               | -:      |